tnmy44/gitlab-analytics/transform/snowflake-dbt/macros/sfdc/macros.md

 {% docs date_spine_7th_day %}
 This macro generates a date spine that provides weekly snapshots (every 7 days) throughout a quarter, extending up to day 84.
 For the final week of the quarter, the duration varies: it can span 8 days for Q2, Q3, and Q4, while for Q1, it may be 5 or 6 days, depending on the year.
 {% enddocs %}

+{% docs union_tables %}

+The `union_tables` is derived from the `dbt_utils.union_relations` macro.
+It is designed to handle unions of tables with unequal schemas, supporting WHERE clauses and individual table filters, then combining all results using UNION.
+It constructs SQL SELECT statements for each specified table, ensuring correct column alignment and handling missing columns by filling them with NULL values.
+It allows for optional column overrides, inclusion or exclusion of specific columns, and the addition of a source column to identify the originating table.
+Example usage below:

+{% enddocs %}